zjcnzxsjy/open-agent-platform/README.md

 ### General Agent Config

 By default, Open Agent Platform will show *all* fields listed in your configurable object as configurable in the UI.
 Each field will be configurable via a simple text input.
-To add more complex configurable field types (e.g boolean, dropdown, slider, etc), you should add a `x_lg_ui_config` object to `metadata` on the field.
+To add more complex configurable field types (e.g boolean, dropdown, slider, etc), you should add a `x_oap_ui_config` object to `metadata` on the field.
 Inside this object is where you define the custom UI config for that specific field.
 The available options are:

 ```typescript
 export type ConfigurableFieldUIType =